All Episodes

 You can see his attacks against Merkel.

-And you just wonder, is why can't somebody in the White House, why can't somebody in his orbit, why can't Melania go in there and take the phone and break it in half?
+And you just wonder, why can't somebody in the White House, why can't somebody in his orbit, why can't Melania go in there and take the phone and break it in half?

-I mean, every politician you attack in Europe, you elect them, whether it's Macron or whether I mean you're now going to elect Angela Merkel.
+Whether it's Macron or whether, I mean, you're now going to elect Angela Merkel.

 You have now made the mayor of London a hero.

-Yeah, put a crown on this guy's head, Donald, because of you.
+He might as well, yeah, put a crown on this guy's head, Donald, because of you.

-He's really undermined himself with the travel man, And he's really turned the mayor of London into a hero.
+And he's really turned the mayor of London into a hero.

 It's unwatchable drivel every day that gets horrible ratings and the most press of anything I've ever seen.

-Now I ask you this question.
+Now, I ask you this question.

 Let's say you happen to be one of the people that unfortunately is in harm's way.

-This is for Islam, as they go shouting.
+This is for Islam as they go shouting.

 And you're in harm's way.

-And your children are in harm's way, like the woman Elizabeth O'Neill, whose son was stabbed by these terrorists.
+And your children are in harm's way, like the woman, Elizabeth O'Neill, whose son was stabbed by these terrorists.

 And I mentioned, you know, I do blade and firearm training.